Case study No. 02 · V&A Museum

 Prototyping

-Once the flows were defined, I transformed them into high-fidelity prototypes that walked users through the entire experience, from discovery to booking confirmation.
-This allowed us to see the service end-to-end and gave our UXR a realistic tool to test with participants.
+With the flows defined, I built high-fidelity prototypes that walked users through the entire journey, from discovery to booking confirmation, so we could judge the service end-to-end, and our UXR could test something that behaved like the real thing.

 User testing